Valentine’s Day Sugar Cookies

 Why do my sugar cookies taste like flour?

-If your sugar cookies end up tasting dry, chalky, and too much like flour, it’s often because of measurements being off and using too much flour.
+If your sugar cookies end up tasting dry, chalky, and too much like flour, it’s often because of measurements are off and using too much flour.
 This can happen when making the dough or when rolling out the cookie dough on a floured surface — use just enough so they don’t stick, but not too much.

 How do you store decorated sugar cookies?

-You can store decorated sugar cookies in airtight containers, separating levels with parchment paper so tops of cookies don’t stick to bottoms of others.
+You can store decorated sugar cookies in airtight containers, separating levels with parchment paper so the tops of cookies don’t stick to the bottoms of others.
 They’ll keep for up to a week stored in the fridge.

 stack of valentines day sugar cookies with piped pink and red or lips or even X&O's made of frosting